The many ways you can travel upscale on a budget

 “Z” also stands for Zen, an appropriate way to end this journey.
 Zen aims for enlightenment through direct experience, seeking both compassion and wisdom.
 I can’t think of a better, never-ending reason for travel.

 Despite all my globe-trotting adventures, there are so many more journeys to take!
 Do you have any questions about these destinations?
-Feel free to comment at the bottom of this post.
+What do think is missing from my list?
+Please comment at the bottom of this post.

 Making your own baked goods for a road trip allows you to eat healthier and saves time and money not having to stop for treats along the way.
 We offer several road trip snack recipes that are delicious and travel well.
 Do you have a craving for cookies, scones, brownies and breads?
 Some of our favorite homemade recipes are ready for you to try.